 - Purchase the complete Expat Arrivals India Guide (PDF)

 Getting around in India can be an adventure and a challenge.
-In such a vast country, finding the best ways to travel will be important for expats looking to make the most of their time.
+In such a vast country, finding the most efficient modes of travel will be important for expats looking to make the most of their time.

 From modern metro systems in several cities, such as Delhi, Mumbai, Bengaluru and Kolkata, to old-fashioned rickshaws, transport in India is extremely varied and the choices can be overwhelming.
 Expats who want to interact with the locals will enjoy using public transport, while those who want to get across the country fast can take advantage of affordable domestic flights.